eventql/eventql/doc/deployment/cluster_setup.md

 on multiple machines, you can't use `localhost` or `0.0.0.0` - you have to specify the externally reachable ip address of each server.

 That's it!
+Our cluster is running, let's create a database:

+    $ evqlctl -c /etc/evqld.conf database-create --database "mydb"

 You should now be able to connect to the cluster and start executing
 queries:

-    $ evql -h localhost -p 9175
+    $ evql -h localhost -p 9175 -d mydb